Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 The Huntingtons & Bishop St. Nicholas

-We know that Mrs. Arabella D. Huntington loved Christmas.
-Mrs. Huntington liked to be at her New York City mansion on 57th St. & 5th Ave. during the holidays.
-Only a couple of years are the exception to this tradition: In 1903, Arabella, her son, Archer, & his first wife, Helen were in Paris.
-France together.
-Also, in 1922 & 1923 both Arabella & her 2nd husband, Henry E. Huntington were at their west coast property called the San Marino Ranch (now the Huntington Library, Calif.).
 The Huntingtons had numerous parties & entertainments with family & friends during the Thanksgiving, Christmas, & New Year’s Holidays.
-The Huntington’s hosted “At-Home tea parties”, Brunches, Lunches, & Formal Dinners.
+The Huntington’s hosted “At-Home – tea parties”, Brunches, Lunches, & Formal Dinners.
 She also had a affection for the Madonna & Child; she owned at least 20 master “Italian Primitive” paintings on that subject.
 At the Huntington Library, there is also a painting of a Madonna & Child with Bishop St. Nicholas in his red cloak.
-First this paintings hung in the Huntington’s NYC mansion; then after Arabella Huntington died, they were transferred by private RR train cars: “San Marino I & San Marino II” to the San Marino Ranch.
+First, this “Primitives” paintings hung in the Huntington’s NYC mansion; then after Arabella Huntington died, they were transferred by the Huntington’s private RR train cars: “San Marino I & San Marino II” to the San Marino Ranch in Southern California.

 We know that the Huntington Family had the true spirit of St. Nicholas.
-All of the Huntington’s Collis P. Huntington, Arabella D. Huntington, Henry E. Huntington, & Archer M. Huntington were exceptionally generous to America & many of its great cities & communities.
-They donated land, gave money to build hospitals, free libraries, schools, art museums, free kindergartens, art & book societies, & other numerous building.
-They gave their money away in New York City, Westchester Co., NY, San Francisco & San Marino (CA), & Pasadena (CA), West Virginia, Newport News in Virginia, & Racquette Lake in Adirondack Mountains.
+All of the Huntington’s: Collis P. Huntington, Arabella D. Huntington, Henry E. Huntington, & Archer M. Huntington were exceptionally generous people to America & many of its great cities & communities.
+They donated land, gave money to build hospitals, free libraries, schools, art museums, free kindergartens, art club & book societies, & other numerous buildings they donated.
+They gave their money away in New York City, Westchester Co., NY, San Francisco CA, Tuskegee-Alabama, San Marino-CA, & Pasadena-CA, West Virginia, Paris-France, Newport News-Virginia, & Racquette Lake in Adirondack Mountains in New York.
 Sometimes, not wanting to make their donations public information.
-That was in the true spirit of Bishop St. Nicholas.
-Mrs. Huntington was very generous with her staff & all the people she came in contacted with during her day.
-Mrs. Huntington Head Butler, Alfonzo Gomez stated that she would tuck several hundred dollars in her sleeve & throughout her day give out money to people that were kind to her.
+That was in the true spirit of Bishop St. Nicholas to donate money in secret.
+Mrs. Huntington was very generous with all her staff(s) & all the people she came in contacted with during her day.
+Mrs. Arabella Huntington’s Head Butler, Alfonzo Gomez stated that she would tuck several hundred dollars in her sleeve & throughout her day give out money to people that were kind to her.
 Document: HEH Coll.
 MS 19/1-17 (Alfonso Gomez interviews) at Huntington Library San Marino CA.

 Gilded Age New York City:

-Christmas during the 1880-1890’s, was quite gilded indeed.
+Christmas during the 1880 -1890’s, was quite gilded, indeed.
 The Victorian years were over the top as we say today.
-Tall Christmas trees up to the ceiling of tall rooms, huge Christmas glass ornaments “as big as grapefruits” .Look at this fancy menu of the St. Nicholas Society (below).
+Tall Christmas trees up to the ceiling of tall rooms, the Huntington’s huge Christmas glass ornaments are described “as big as grapefruits”.
+Look at this fancy menu of the St. Nicholas Society (below).
 Oh my!

 Tea Sandwiches: Virginia Ham, Roast Beef, Chicken Salad, Egg Salad, Cheese sandwiches, Butter tea sandwiches, Lobster salad